TeagrinForde/TeagrinForde-WebDevPortfolio/README.md

   ## Usage

-  Once dependencies and database is installed, run ```npm run start``` in the terminal and follow route or use the url: https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/
+  Once dependencies and database is installed, run ```npm start``` in the terminal and follow route or use the url: https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/

   ## Contribution Guidelines